-Once the intelligent sounder base has been installed and a detector has been plugged into the sounder base, you can do one of the following to program the intelligent sounder base into the control panel:
+Once the sounder base has been installed and a detector has been plugged into the sounder base, you can do one of the following to program the sounder base into the control panel:

 - Autoprogram-Perform an autoprogram at the control panel.
-The intelligent sounder base will have the same SLC device address as the detector installed on the sounder base.
+The sounder base will have the same SLC device address as the detector installed on the sounder base.
 Once the Autoprogram is performed, the display will show the number of sounder bases installed on the control panel.
-Refer to Section 2, "Programming", on page 13. - VeriFireTM Tools-Using VeriFireTM Tools, program the detector that is to be installed in the sounder base and select the Intelligent Sounder Base option.
-Refer to the VeriFireTM Tools Help File for additional information.
+Refer to Section 2.3.2, "Autoprogram the Control Panel (1=AUTO)", ON PAGE 13. - VeriFire Tools -Using VeriFireTM Tools, program the detector that is to be installed in the sounder base and select the Intelligent Sounder Base option.
+Refer to the VeriFire Tools Help File for additional information.